square-computersetup/square-computersetup.github.io/_pages/win-okta-fastpass.md

 {% include figure url="/assets/images/ofp-win7.png" image_path="/assets/images/ofp-win7.png" %}

-You may be asked to enter a PIN shown on your desk into your mobile Okta Verify app:
+You may be asked to enter a PIN shown on your laptop into your mobile Okta Verify app:
 {% include figure url="/assets/images/ofp-win8.png" image_path="/assets/images/ofp-win8.png" %}

 __Note:__ Biometrics (Windows Hello) are preferred when using Okta FastPass.
 If you do not enable or use biometrics on your Block-issued device, you will be prompted for another factor (password) when using Okta FastPass.